ByDr. Brennan Commerford, D.C.·Last reviewed: April 2026

 What does Vitamin B-6 support?

 Vitamin B-6 is commonly used to support Vitamin.
 Research suggests it plays a role in several physiological pathways.
-As with all supplements, these statements have not been evaluated by the FDA and Vitamin B-6 is not intended to diagnose, treat, cure, or prevent any disease.
+As with all supplements, these statements have not been evaluated by the Food and Drug Administration and Vitamin B-6 is not intended to diagnose, treat, cure, or prevent any disease.

 Is Vitamin B-6 safe?

 Vitamin B-6 is generally well-tolerated when taken at research-supported doses.
 As with any supplement, individual responses vary.
 Consult a qualified healthcare provider before use, especially if you are pregnant, nursing, have a medical condition, or take medications.
-These statements have not been evaluated by the FDA.
+These statements have not been evaluated by the Food and Drug Administration.

 Ready to formulate with Vitamin B-6?